China confident it can clinch US trade pact, Trump demands 'real deal'

 "Narrow agreements and modest concessions in the ongoing trade dispute will not bridge the wide gulf in their respective economic, political and strategic interests."

-Officials from the U.S. and a number of other major economies have often criticized China for its slow approach to negotiations and not following through on commitments.
+Officials from the U.S. and a number of other major economies have often criticised China for its slow approach to negotiations and not following through on commitments.

 China has said comparatively little about the Trump-Xi agreement after senior Chinese officials briefed the media following the meeting, and there have been some differences between U.S. and Chinese accounts of what the deal entails.